THRUST YOUR SPEAR AT EVIL

-First, by shinning as light in the midst of darkness of this world!
+First, by shinning as light in the midst of darkness of this world:

-The Scripture commands: “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
+Jesus commands you to “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
 (Mt.
 5:16 NKJV).

-“Therefore do not be partakers with them.
+Paul admonishes, “Therefore do not be partakers with them.
 For you were once darkness, but now you are light in the Lord.
 Walk as children of light.”
 (Eph.
 5:7-8 NKJV).

-Evil rises, thrives and spreads under the covering of darkness.
+Evil thrives and spreads under the covering of darkness.
 As a light of the world, God expects you to expose evil and not to conceal it, to speak out against evil and not to keep silent, to reproof evil and not to condone it, and to take a public stand against evil and not to be indifferent to it.

 11 And have no fellowship with the unfruitful works of darkness, but rather expose them.